'Friends' fans: You can now buy Rachel Green's look at Ralph Lauren

 Ralph Lauren, the brand known for its classic, timeless styles, has just launched a collection inspired by Jennifer Aniston's character in the equally classic sitcom, "Friends."

 In partnership with Warner Bros.
-Consumer Products and Bloomingdale's, the collection — hilariously named "The One Where They Wore Ralph Lauren" — doesn't replicate outfits from the show.
+Consumer Products and Bloomingdale's, the collection — cleverly named "The One Where They Wore Ralph Lauren" — doesn't replicate outfits from the show.
 It features pieces that draw inspiration from Rachel's character, but are brought up to date to suit a 2019 closet.

 Here are some of the fall and winter outfits Ralph Lauren has curated on its site, with "Friends"-appropriate collection names to accompany.
 Enjoy!